MaxBuster380/TouchGraphs/README.md

 - `findPath`, runs the **A\* algorithm** to find a path between two nodes.
 - `shortestPath`, runs **Dijkstra's algorithm** to find the shortest path between two nodes.
 - `stronglyConnectedComponents`, runs **Tarjan's algorithm** to find all groups of strongly connected nodes.
+- `maximalCliques`, runs the **Bron-Kerbosch algorithm" to find all maximal cliques.